In this article:

 In the Handbook of Obstetrics and Gynecology in Chinese Medicine: An Integrated Approach, acupuncture is especially effective when infertility is caused by a hypothalamic disorder.
 If patients are screened to include those most likely to respond (for example, those with adequate estrogen levels), the success rate can be as high as 80% in achieving ovulation.

 Males also account for infertility problems.
 For men, there is evidence showing that acupuncture can increase sperm count, as well as improve motility percentages.

-Stimulating the right acupuncture points
+What are the acupuncture points for fertility?

 The actual treatment for women who have fertility problems is not very different than receiving traditional acupuncture.
 Thin, tiny needles are inserted in specific points in the hands, feet, head, ears and the fertility spots, which are located in the abdomen and the lower back, according to Mavros.
 Men who have fertility issues will also receive the same treatment in similar points.
 Mavros will also insert a tiny needle in the lower sacrum, which can be helpful in increasing sperm concentration.

 IVF may be the last possibility for many couples to get pregnant.
 The Center for Disease Control and Prevention’s 2016 Fertility Clinic Success Rates Report shows that approximately 1.7% of all infants born in the U.S. every year are conceived using assisted reproductive technologies.